federicomarini/bioconductor.org/content/developers/new-developer-program.md

 * welcome and onboard new developers
 * develop educational material to assist new developers
 * strengthen community and interactions between Bioconductor developers
-* develop processes and resources that improve the quality of packages submitted to Bioconductor (more new packages pass review faster).
+* develop processes and resources that improve the quality of packages submitted to Bioconductor
 ## Format
 Each program cycle lasting six months and running concurrently with the Bioconductor release schedule.